catalyst-team/classification/README.md

 You will learn how to build image classification pipeline with transfer learning using the Catalyst framework.

 ## Goals
-- Install requirements
+- 1. Install requirements
-- Get Dataset
+- 2. Prepare data
-- Run classification pipeline: raw data → production-ready model
+- 3. Run classification pipeline: raw data → production-ready model
-- Get reproducible results
+- 4. Get reproducible results

-## 1.1 Install requirements
+## 1 Install requirements

 ### Using local environment: